AndreasHefti/flyKo/README.md

 ```

 - Indexing for Component types and instances for fast access
-  Firefly comes with an indexing system that allows to index Java types (Class types) within a defined root type on one hand and on the other
+  Firefly comes with an indexing system that allows to indexed Java types (Class types) within a defined root type on one hand and on the other
   to index instances (objects) of a specified type.
-All Components, Entities and Systems are indexed by type and mostly, if needed also by instance
+All Components, Entities and Systems are indexed by type and mostly, if needed also by the instance
   to guarantee fast access.

+This repository contains the core API with a reference implementation on libGDX and is fully runnable with no extra extensions and only a few examples

 **NOTE:**

 FlyKo is still under construction

-This is the core API with no lower level implementation.
-Just the API.
-At the moment there is only one lower level implementation for the API
-within the famous libGDX in [FlyKoGDX](https://github.com/Inari-Soft/flyKoGDX)

 If you want to just to use the Firefly API with a libGDX implementation,
 this is your starting point.